Casio.jpg exports crash darktable - suse leap 42.1

 Pascal de Brujin of the DarkTable project does maintain exiv2 v0.25 updates for distribution.
 I'll ask him to consider including the fix you require.
 So, a fix may arrive on your machine before v0.26.

-#6 Updated by Anonymous over 1 year ago
+#6 Updated by Anonymous almost 2 years ago

 Thank you very much for that offer.